 Yes, and it's included.
 Your trust package includes a "pour-over will" that acts as a safety net.
 If you forget to transfer any asset into your trust, the pour-over will directs it to the trust after your death.
 This ensures nothing is accidentally left out.
 However, the goal is to fund your trust completely during your lifetime so the pour-over will isn't needed.

-Real testimonials from San Joaquin County families who bypassed the Lodi courthouse
+Real testimonials from San Joaquin County families who avoided probate

-"As a Brookside waterfront homeowner, I was stunned that probate would cost $37,000 and now requires driving to LODI.
+"As a Brookside waterfront homeowner, I was stunned that probate would cost $37,000 and tie up our home for more than a year.
 Attorney Gyene's platform handled everything in 20 minutes for $400.
 Completely bypassed the court nightmare."

 - Daniel S., Brookside (95219)